 TRIBES isn't specifically about the Vietnam War, but the then-ongoing conflict looms large throughout, as it is clear that's the post-graduation destination.
 Coming from an era in which long-held beliefs and authority figures were being questioned throughout American society, TRIBES succeeds in depicting the dehumanization of boot camp and also effectively presenting both the pacifist and militaristic sides of its conflict.
 This despite the limitations placed on it in budget and content (no foul language allowed!) as a network television project.

 The film was successful enough in its original airing to earn an Emmy for the teleplay by Marvin Schwartz and Tracy Keenan Wynn and overseas theatrical release under the alternate title THE SOLDIER WHO DECLARED PEACE.
-You'll see clear influences on better known theatrical films to follow, such as FULL METAL JACKET (i.e. the opening barber sequence, in slo-mo, and a latrine scene that anticipates Private Pyle's tragic end) and HEARTBREAK RIDGE (in which a career gunnery sergeant also sees how ill-equipped he is to deal with a changing world).
-But TRIBES is considerably more subtle in making its points than either.
+You'll see clear influences on better known films to follow, such as FULL METAL JACKET (i.e. the opening barber sequence, in slo-mo, and a latrine scene that anticipates Private Pyle's tragic end) and HEARTBREAK RIDGE (in which a career gunnery sergeant also sees how ill-equipped he is to deal with a changing world).
+But TRIBES is much subtler than either in making its points.
 At 93 minutes, it's also leaner.

 McGavin and Vincent both give solid performances and Emmy nominated Joseph Sargent keeps the sharply edited film visually interesting throughout.
-Sargent, who is still going strong today at age 84, would go on to direct the original TAKING OF PELHAM ONE TWO THREE, MacARTHUR, and two of the very best films ever produced by Home Box Office, MISS EVERS' BOYS and SOMETHING THE LORD MADE.
+Sargent would go on to direct THE TAKING OF PELHAM ONE, TWO, THREE, MacARTHUR, and two of the very best films ever produced for HBO, MISS EVERS' BOYS and SOMETHING THE LORD MADE.

 All but forgotten today and long overlooked, TRIBES is yet another example of why the first half of the 1970's was truly the Golden Age of the made for TV movie.